 • Skills to care for self (feeding, dressing, etc)

 • Motivation and self confidence

 Who is Eligible?
-Children at least 18 months old who have limited use of one side of their body due to diagnosis such as:
+Children ages 2-13 years who have limited use of one side of their body due to diagnosis such as:

 • Cerebral Palsy